theRealKarlos/cloud-defender-game/README.md

 1. Authenticate using the configured IAM role
 2. Initialize Terraform with the S3 backend
 3. Plan and apply changes with proper state locking
-4. Update frontend configuration with the correct API Gateway URL for the target environment
+4. Generate environment-specific `config.json` with the correct API Gateway URL and feature flags
-5. Deploy both infrastructure and application components
+5. Deploy both infrastructure and application components with proper cache control headers
 6. Perform health checks on both frontend and backend services

 ## Game Features